othree/simple-search-query/README.md

     3.  `options`: Options object.

-    Custom matcher function need to handle ignore case setting in options object itself.
+    Custom matcher function needs to handle ignore case setting in options object itself.
-    The custom matcher function should return boolean value, then q function will handle the rest (logic part of the query string).
+    The custom matcher function should return a boolean value, then q function will handle the rest (logic part of the query string).

 ## Query String Syntax